Psychics

 their physical body, or to interact with other consciousnesses present in the dimension.

-It is rumored that a few very powerful psychics can further utilize the Astral Plane for
+It is rumored that a few very powerful Psychics can further utilize the Astral Plane for

 other bizarre or insidious purposes, but documentation is spotty.